 The council approved the new contract,

 unanimously, with discussion by only one councilmember,

 and without a reduction in the rent.

-With the $4576 rent (per camera, per month), Los Alamitos will pay triple what it should, $221,472 extra over the two years 2015 - 2017, and will need to issue an extra 2215 tickets in order to cover that extra rent (assuming that the City gets $150 from each paid ticket and that 2/3 of tickets are paid).
+With the $4576 rent (per camera, per month), Los Alamitos would pay triple what it should, $221,472 extra over the two years 2015 - 2017, and would need to issue an extra 2215 tickets in order to cover that extra rent (assuming that the City would get $150 from each paid ticket and that 2/3 of tickets are paid).